|

 KATHRYN MISHELL RECEIVES GRACIE AWARD: Kathryn Mishell received the Gracie statue at the awards ceremony in New York on June 19, which was awarded to Mishell and Into the Light for Outstanding Portrait/Biography for the Public Radio market.
 American Women in Radio and Television honored award winners at New York's historic Tavern on the Green restaurant.
 Right: New York news anchor Roz Abrams congratulates Kathryn Mishell on her Gracie.

-2007 GRACIE ALLEN AWARD FOR INTO THE LIGHT & KATHRYN MISHELL: The 2007 Gracie Allen Awards were announced on February 27, 2007 by AWRT (American Women in Radio & Television Inc.), and Kathryn Mishell and Into the Light were proud to receive the statue for Outstanding Portrait/Biography for the Public Radio market.
+2007 GRACIE AWARD FOR INTO THE LIGHT & KATHRYN MISHELL: The 2007 Gracie Awards were announced on February 27, 2007 by AWRT (American Women in Radio & Television Inc.), and Kathryn Mishell and Into the Light were proud to receive the statue for Outstanding Portrait/Biography for the Public Radio market.
 The Gracie Award recognizes exemplary programming created for women, by women and about women in all facets of electronic media, as well as individuals who have made contributions to the industry.
 Award winners will be feted in New York, in June, at the landmark restaurant Tavern on the Green.

 |